 When The New York Times later asked Welch what he thought when he realized there were no child slaves inside the restaurant, as one fake news story had led him to believe, he responded: "The intel on this wasn't 100 percent. " Welch isn't the only one struggling to tell fact from fiction in this digital age.
 A recent Stanford study found that America's middle, high school and college students are shockingly bad at it, too.
-How To Tell Fake News From Real News In 'Post-Truth' Era.
-Behind the fake news crisis lies what's perhaps a larger problem: Many Americans doubt what governments or authorities tell them, and also dismiss real news from traditional sources.
+It's clear that something has to change in the nation's classrooms.
+That something, according to Professor Sam Wineburg, one of those Stanford researchers, is "practice. " How To Tell Fake News From Real News In 'Post-Truth' Era.

 Election upsets, Zika, the Syrian crisis, and unfortunately tons of fake news about all of the above and everything in between.
 Denzel Washington was recently quoted as saying, “If you don’t read the newspaper, you’re uninformed.
+If you do read the newspaper, you’re misinformed.”
+So what should you do?
+You want to be informed, but a good deal of the information out there is incorrect or biased.
 10 Ways to Spot a Fake News Article - EasyBib Blog.
 Americans — especially but not exclusively Trump voters — believe crazy, wrong things.
-Republican presidential nominee Donald Trump believes there's a global conspiracy to stop him from becoming president – but it's not the first time he's pushed unfounded theories.

 Log In.
 Some analysts worry that foreign intelligence agencies are meddling in American politics and using fake news to influence elections.

 But one window into how the meat in fake sausages gets ground can be found in the buccaneering internet economy, where satire produced in Canada can be taken by a recent college graduate in the former Soviet republic of Georgia and presented as real news to attract clicks from credulous readers in the United States.
 Mr. Latsabidze said his only incentive was to make money from Google ads by luring people off Facebook pages and onto his websites.
 To gin up material, Mr.